-Unsurprisingly, given it is the main town on the island, you’ll find that the majority of opportunities for sightseeing on Korcula take place in Korcula Town.
+Unsurprisingly, given it is the main town on the island, you’ll find that most opportunities for sightseeing on Korcula take place in Korcula Town.
 As we’ve mentioned, the town is known as a “mini-Dubrovnik” because its Old Town is similar.

 Sightseeing on Korcula – Korcula Town

-Neatly located on a small peninsula, Korcula’s Old Town – with its stone house and pretty orange roofs – give off a familiar feel.
+Neatly located on a small peninsula, Korcula’s Old Town – with its stone house and pretty orange roofs – gives off a familiar feel.

-The entrance to the Old Town is through the Land Gate (Kopnena vrata) at the south of the Old Town.
+The entrance to the Old Town is through the Land Gate (Kopnena vrata) at the southern end.
 The gate’s front is covered by a triumphal arch built in honour of commander Leonardo Foscolo, who was instrumental in the defence of Dalmatia during the 17th century.
 Above this gate is also the Revelin tower which you can partially climb up for some scenic views.

 There is another entrance to the Old Town to its west – the Sea Gate (Primorska vrata).